There are three things that distinguish Notion databases from spreadsheets and databases you can build with other software:

 Every full-page database has the same menus and sets of options.
 Here's a quick walkthrough.

-View menu: Add, switch between, and edit all the different views of your database.
+Views: Edit and switch between all the different views of your database.

 Database search: Type in any word, whether it's in the name of a database item or in a property, and your database will change to only show items that fit that search.

-••• menu: Located at the top right of your database, this is an odds and ends menu where you can
+••• menu: Located at the top right of your database, this allows you to edit your view layout, grouping, properties and more.

 New button: Click this to add a new item into your database that instantly opens as a page.
 Click the down arrow to the right of this button to access any database templates you've configured.